sahahn/BPt/docs/user_guide.rst

 Extra Params
 =============

-All base :class:`Model_Pipeline <BPt.Model_Pipeline>` have the input argument `extra params`.
+All base :class:`Model_Pipeline <BPt.Model_Pipeline>` have the kwargs style input argument `extra params`.
 This parameter is designed to allow passing additional values to the base objects, seperate from :ref:`Params`.
 Take the case where you are using a preset model, with a preset parameter distribution, but you only want to change 1 parameter in the model while still keeping the rest of the parameters associated with the param distribution.
 In this case, you could pass that value in extra params.

-`extra params` are passed as a dictionary, where the keys are the names of parameters (only those accessible to the base classes init), for example if we were selecting the 'dt' ('decision tree') :class:`Model<BPt.Model>`, and we wanted to use the first built in preset distribution for :ref:`Params`, but then fix the number of `max_features`, we could do it is as:
+`extra params` are passed as in kwargs style, which means as extra named params, where the names are the names of parameters (only those accessible to the base classes init), for example if we were selecting the 'dt' ('decision tree') :class:`Model<BPt.Model>`, and we wanted to use the first built in preset distribution for :ref:`Params`, but then fix the number of `max_features`, we could do it is as: